Skip to main content

 About enabling security features

 If you're a security manager, repository administrator, or organization owner, you can use security overview to enable or disable security features for multiple repositories at the same time.
-You can enable or disable security features for all repositories visible on the "Security coverage" view in security overview.
-You can also use the search bar to narrow down to a specific subset of repositories, and enable or disable security features for that group.
+You can enable or disable security features for all repositories visible on the "Security coverage" view in security overview for an organization.

 Enabling security features for multiple repositories